-The vision of the Private Training Corporation is of students graduating from financially viable training institutions with the skills necessary to participate in the labour market.
+The vision of the Private Training Corporation is of students graduating from financially viable training institutions.

 Mission

 By 2010, the Private Training Corporation will have ensured that there continues to be a financial safety net for students attending private training institutions.